The rain on the avenue des Champs Elyssés was getting heavier this late October evening.

 ‘What right did I have to tell you?
 Plus we still weren’t together again, we still might not be, no doubt you’ll inform me about that.’
 She smiled.
 ‘I decided to raise it obliquely at the cafe instead.’

-‘Because something he said when he visited me struck a chord, it was almost exactly what one of my clients in Russia once said.’
+‘Because something he said when he visited me struck a chord, it was almost exactly what one of my clients in Russia once said and I told Philippe about it.’

 ‘Yes, Hugh, are you coming to the point?’